msg-byu/getting-started/README.md

 ### Code Quality, Landscape

-The last issue to be concerned with now that our code will be run through a CI server and we'll be receiving coverage reports is if our code is good quality.
+The last issue to be concerned with now is if our code is good quality.
 In other words, does our code follow standard style guidelines, does it have any sections that are likely to break or introduce bugs, is it easily readable....
 Being able to produce good quality code will often set you apart as a programmer.
 There are a number of sites that perform code quality checks but we're only going to talk about how to use one of them, [Landscape](https://landscape.io/).
 Go to [https://landscape.io/](https://landscape.io/) and click `Sign in with GitHub`.
 On the next screen click `+ Add Repository` then from the